MissStrong/ICS2O_Quad_4_2020-2021/Notes/7 - Mouse Movement in Processing.md

 There are also built-in variables for the most recent mouse coordinates: `pmouseX` and `pmouseX` (the "p" stands for previous).

-We can use this to track the movement of the mouse
+We can use this to track the movement of the mouse.

 ```js
 function setup() {